chetanraj/hapijs-mongoose-restapi/README.md

 * http://localhost:4000/api/wolves/Coyote

 ---
-Made with ♥ by Chetan Raj
+Made with ♥ by Chetan